 The Birth of Global Grandmothers: Diana’s Story

 After my granddaughter was born I couldn’t believe how she captivated me — so perfect in each detail, so fragile, — and so promising!
 But I was bothered too – by how much she enjoyed when so many children in the world had so little.
-By an accident of fate my granddaughter was born into a loving family in the world’s richest country while an equally-deserving baby with loving parents was born into poverty and privation.
-How unfair the world seemed – and how little I was doing about it!
+By an accident of fate my granddaughter was born into a loving family in a rich country while an equally-deserving baby with loving parents was born into poverty and privation.
+How unfair that seemed – and how little I was doing about it!

-That was when I conceived of Global Grandmothers.
+Then I conceived of Global Grandmothers.
 The basic idea was simple – become a grandmother to the world’s children.
-Commit to giving to children worldwide as well as those near and dear to you.
+Give to children worldwide as well as those near and dear to you.
 A meaningful way for me to do this was giving to a child in need when I gave to my own grandchild.
 I called this Linked Giving.

-Knowing that there were many who were not grandmothers who shared my concerns, I thought we could welcome anyone as a Global Grandmother who was willing to make that commitment.
+Knowing that not just grandmothers shared my concern, I thought of Global Grandmothers as an organization that welcomed anyone who wanted to give to improve the lives of children beyond his/her own family.
 Let the world’s children benefit from the pooled generosity of caring adults.

 A website, I thought, could be the focal point of Global Grandmothers.
-There, anyone could register a commitment to give to children in need, and contribute to charities Global Grandmothers had vetted for effectiveness.
+There, anyone could contribute to non-profits that Global Grandmothers had vetted for effectiveness.

-If you are reading this, you are one of the hundreds, thousands, and ultimately millions of people I hope will become Global Grandmothers.
-Please join us – be a grandmother to the world’s children by giving generously.
+If you are reading this, you are one of the hundreds, thousands, and ultimately millions of people I hope will become a part of Global Grandmothers and give generously.
+Together, we can make a huge difference in the lives of children.